At a Glance

 NOTE: These parks in Elkton are subject to flooding and some or all may be closed after heavy rains.
 Call before visiting to ask if the parks are open.

 West Meadow Park, on the southwest side of Delaware Avenue, contains ball fields surrounded by hardwood and coniferous woodlands.
 It is bordered on the north and west by Big Elk Creek.
-A one-way road follows a rectangular route around the ball fields, and goes past good habitat along Big Elk Creek.
+A one-way road, open to cars, follows a rectangular route around the ball fields, and goes past good habitat along Big Elk Creek.
 Near the corner where the road turns to the southeast, you will notice a footbridge in the woods to the right; the footbridge crosses Big Elk Creek, carrying a trail that leads into Eder Park (see below).
 A section of the loop road goes past a woodland and some picnic pavilions.
-At thesouth corner of West Meadow Park is an extensive freshwater marsh, visible from one of the picnic pavilions; it is worth stopping to take a good look at the marsh in any season.
+At the south corner of West Meadow Park is an extensive freshwater marsh, visible from one of the picnic pavilions; it is worth stopping to take a good look at the marsh in any season.

 East Meadow Park, on the northeast side of Delaware Avenue, has a front section with a sports field.
 A small gravel parking area is near some pine trees and a small pond.
 A blue-blazed foot-trail — part of the 199-mile Mason-Dixon Trail — follows the edge of the pond and shortly reaches a nice wooded section along Big Elk Creek.
 Prothonotary Warblers have nested here.
+The trail will lead you to Hatchery Park.

-Hatchery Park can be reached on foot via the Mason-Dixon Trail from East Meadow Park.
+Hatchery Park is reached on foot via the Mason-Dixon Trail from East Meadow Park.
 This park was formerly a fish hatchery, operated by the state until about 1990.
-Ten rectangular fish-rearing ponds are still present (see satellite image at the map link below); nowadays the water levels may vary from empty to full.
+Ten rectangular fish-rearing ponds are still present (see satellite image at the map link in the orange box on this webpage); nowadays the water levels may vary from empty to full.
+The ponds, laid out in a grid, are situated in an open meadow surrounded by deciduous woods.
 The Mason-Dixon Trail passes the ponds before entering the woods on the east edge of the park.
 Check each pond during the warm months for herons, egrets, and shorebirds, and in the cold months for waterfowl.
 This area also hosts a good selection of swallows in the spring and early summer.
 Near the north-east corner of the hatchery area, a trail goes up a hill into the woods, to emerge at an old reservoir that used to feed the hatchery ponds.
-Barred Owls and Red-shouldered Hawks nest nearby.
-There are also a couple of small, round ponds at the south end of Hatchery Park; the surrounding vegetation is a good place to check for passerines in migration.
-The ponds are adjacent to another access point for Hatchery Park: a small lane called Normira Street (may show as Glen Mary Road on some maps) goes north off Delaware Avenue and ends at a parking area near the south-most ponds of Hatchery Park.
-Note that Normira Street looks like a private drive, in that it goes past a couple of private residences before reaching the town-owned parcel that is a southward-extension of Hatchery Park.
+Barred Owls and Red-shouldered Hawks — both of which dine on amphibians, fish, and freshwater invertebrates — nest nearby.
+Pay attention to a small marsh at the south end of the hatchery ponds, on the other side of the gravel path.
+Here a natural wetland has formed; this is a good spot for Swamp Sparrows and other small birds in winter.

-Finally, we come to Eder Park, which is on Howard Street southwest of the intersection with Delaware Avenue.
+Next, we come to Eder Park, which is on Howard Street southwest of the intersection with Delaware Avenue.
 This little park is mostly occupied by ball fields, but the back section along Big Elk Creek is wooded, and is good for warblers and other passerines in migration.
 This is the section of Eder Park that connects to West Meadow Park via the foot-bridge over the Big Elk Creek, as mentioned above.

 Birdlife:

 Rusty Blackbirds may be seen in damp woodlands at the south end of West Meadow Park from late fall into the winter months.
-Waterfowl use West Meadow Park‘s freshwater marsh during the winter and during migration.
+Waterfowl use West Meadow Park’s freshwater marsh and Big Elk Creek during the winter and during migration.
 The marsh is a good spot to check for Wood Duck and for Blue-winged Teal, which sometimes linger through April.
 In spring and summer, West Meadow Park usually hosts nesting Baltimore and Orchard Orioles, Warbling Vireo, and Acadian Flycatcher, all of which nest in the park.
 The freshwater marsh holds a variety of herons and egrets during the summer months.
 Osprey nest on the light posts at the ball fields.
 In 2010, a Sandhill Crane showed up at the ball fields in July, and stayed for a couple of weeks.
 If the ball fields or grassy areas have any puddles, check carefully for shorebirds.

 At Hatchery Park, herons, egrets, and occasional shorebirds can be found in the former fish propagation ponds.
 Also found here are flycatchers, swallows, warblers, and vireos.